Skip to content

 1. Click Bank accounts then Supplier payment.

-3. For the outstanding invoice > click the Payment column > enter the amount you're paying.
-In our example, the amount paid is £90 + VAT = £108.
+3. For the outstanding invoice, go to the Payment column and enter the amount you're paying.
+In our example, the amount paid is £90.00 + VAT = £108.00.

-4. For the outstanding invoice > click the Discount column > enter the discount > Save > Close.
-In our example, the discount amount is £10 + VAT = £12.
+4. For the outstanding invoice, go to the Discount column and enter the discount, then click Save, then Close.
+In our example, the discount amount is £10.00 + VAT = £12.00.

 Edit your sales invoice layout